About the Journal

 *The scope of the article submission must fall within that of the natural or clinical sciences.

-Please note that the URNCST Journal does NOT accept the following types of article submissions:
+Please note that the URNCST Journal does NOT typically accept the following types of article submissions:

-1. Articles with a first author who was not an undergraduate or professional-undergraduate student at the time they conducted the research contained within their manuscript (i.e. MSc, MA, MPH, PhD, EdD, etc.)
+2. Abstracts/articles with a first author who was not an undergraduate or professional-undergraduate student at the time they conducted the research contained within their manuscript (i.e. MSc, MA, MPH, PhD, EdD, etc.), with the exception of conferences that accept research abstracts from undergraduate and graduate students.

-2. Articles that focus on research outside of a natural or clinical science or technology discipline (i.e. humanities, social sciences, fine arts, etc.)
+3. Abstracts/articles that focus on research outside of a natural or clinical science or technology discipline (i.e. humanities, social sciences, fine arts, etc.), unless there is a linkage between scopes such as an interdisciplinary conference.

-For Authors: The URNCST Journal publishes three types of articles as follows: 1) primary research, 2) review, and 3) research protocol.
+For Selected Individual Authors: The URNCST journal typically only publishes articles written by individual undergraduate researchers if they were selected to submit an article at a research conference that had their abstract book published by the journal OR had their abstract accepted through the URNCST Journal Mentored Paper or the URNCST Journal Research Methods Primer.
+Full length manuscripts are submitted as one of three types of articles as follows: 1) primary research, 2) review, and 3) research protocol.
 Please familiarize yourself with the formatting guidelines for each article type which can be found on the Instructions for Authors page.

 Peer Review Process

-Prior to submission, authors must ensure that all studies described in the manuscript has been conducted ethically (i.e. if your study involved human or animal participants, you are required to state in your manuscript that your study was approved by your institution’s research ethics board.
-Authors should only submit original material and ensure that the methodology is appropriate for the study conducted, and that the results, discussion and conclusions are reported appropriately and accurately.
+For Selected Individual Authors: Prior to submission, authors must ensure that all studies described in the manuscript have been conducted ethically (i.e. if your study involved human or animal participants, you are required to state in your manuscript that your study was approved by your institution’s research ethics board).
+Authors should only submit original material and ensure that the methodology is appropriate for the study conducted, and that the results, discussion, and conclusions are reported appropriately and accurately.
 It is expected that the first (undergraduate) author will consult their research supervisor to ensure that the manuscript meets all of these criteria prior to making a submission to the URNCST Journal.
-If the section editor finds that one or more of these criteria are not met when reviewing a submission, they will contact the author to make the necessary revisions prior to sending the manuscript out for peer-review.
+If the section editor finds that one or more of these criteria are not met when reviewing a submission, they will contact the author to make the necessary revisions prior to sending the manuscript out for peer review.

-During the submission process, authors should provide the names of up to 4 peer-reviewers who they do not have conflicts of interest with, and who they believe are suitable experts in reviewing their study.
+During the submission process, authors should provide the names of up to 4 peer-reviewers with whom they do not have conflicts of interest, and who they believe are suitable experts in reviewing their study.
 Authors should also declare the names of people who they do not wish to serve as peer-reviewers.

 Journal Structure and Format